-Bad breath is one of the most common symptoms in dogs and is a very common complaint from dog owners.
-It most often occurs in adult or senior dogs but puppies can get bad breath too!
-Learn more about the Causes of Bad Breath in Dogs? and Why Some Dogs Breath Smells like Fish.
+Bad breath is one of the most common symptoms in dogs and is a very familiar complaint from pet owners.
+It most often occurs in adult or senior dogs, but puppies can get bad breath too!
+Learn more about bad breath in older dogs in our articles on the Causes of Bad Breath in Dogs and Why Some Dogs’ Breath Smells like Fish.

 Below are 8 possible causes of bad breath in puppies:

 - Ingestion of Stinky Stuff.
 Puppies explore the world with their mouths and can chew on and/or ingest things as they explore.
 This is especially true with puppies that are teething between the ages of 8 weeks and 6 months.
 Learn more about Teething in Puppies.
 Puppies may ingest foul and sometimes stinky things that can cause bad breath.
 Some examples include dead animals they may find in the yard, mulch, compost, trash, and/or spoiled food.

 - Ingestion of Foreign Bodies.
 Puppies may ingest indigestible objects that can lead to problems that cause bad breath.
 Ingested items can get stuck in the stomach and intestinal tract, which can cause vomiting and halitosis.
 Learn more about Gastrointestinal Foreign Bodies in Dogs and Puppies.